Fatou Jallow

-Fatou "Toufah" Jallow (Fatou A. Jallow, born April 19, 1996 in Soma) is a Gambian beauty queen.
-She became known for her accusations in 2014 against Gambian President Yahya Jammeh.
+Fatou A. "Toufah" Jallow (born April 19, 1996 in Soma) is a Gambian beauty queen.
+She became known in 2014 for her accusations of rape and sexual harassment against Gambian President Yahya Jammeh.

 Life

 Jallow belongs to the Fulbe ethnic group.
 Her parents are Alpha Jallow and Awa Saho.
 She attended Nusrat Senior Secondary School up through 12th grade.

 In 2014, she won the title of Miss July 22 in the national beauty pageant organized by Gambian Dictator Yahya Jammeh.
 At this time she was 18 years old.

 In September 2014 she started a teacher training course at The Gambia College in Brikama.

 According to a story in Kibaroo News in June 2015, she went missing for several weeks after being invited to the State House in Banjul.
 In the period after the competition, Jammeh was accused of repeatedly sexually harassing her and offering her gifts.
 According to the report, she was brought to Jammeh several times against her will.
 He had publicly announced several times that he wanted to marry Jallow, a proposal she refused.

 As Jallow explained in 2019, in July 2015 she fled over the border to Dakar (Senegal), where she turned to human rights organizations.
 On August 6, 2015, she received asylum in Canada and since then has lived in Toronto.
 There she completed therapy and studied social work.
 Around 2019 she worked as a customer service representative for a telecommunications company and was involved in a women's refuge.